rickeyguo/100-days-of-swift/README.md

 # 100-days-of-swift
-“the secret to getting ahead is getting started.”
+the secret to getting ahead is getting started.